mozilla/mozillians/docs/internationalization.rst

 Production server https://mozillians.org checks out translations from the *production* tag instead of trunk.

    #.
-Make sure that the translations have no errors.
+Make sure that the translations in *trunk* have no errors.
 See :ref:`linting-translations`

       .. warning::